sfrezefo/hyperscaledemo/README.md

 ```
  Hyperscale clusters allow us to parallelize our aggregations across shards,
  then perform a SELECT on a rollup for a particular customer from the dashboard, and have it automatically routed to the appropriate shard.

+You will then execute queries against the rollup tables that can be used for WWI's dashboard.
+This is to demonstrate that queries against the pre-aggregated tables that use HLL and TopN advanced aggregation features result in excellent query speeds and flexibility.

 -- the total number of events and count of distinct devices in the last 15 minutes
 ```sql